 I see boatloads of people struggling to flee oppression around the world.
 I see the desperation in the eyes of a father who grasps his child tightly while stumbling in the water just to reach shore.
 I have felt that same desperation before.
 Heart pounding so hard you think it’s going to come out of your chest.
 A pillow soaked in the same sweat dripping from your head proves how desperate you really felt.
 However, like many of those who share my freedom, I got to wake up.

 All of my problems seem dwarfed in comparison to these other issues.

-In America I’m concerned about my wealth.
-I want to live in a nice house and I want my government to be the economic leader for the world.
+In America, I’m concerned about my wealth.
+I want to live in a nice house and I want my government to be the economic leader of the world.
 And I am willing to do almost anything to achieve this.
 It doesn’t matter who I step on (or who people see me step on).
-Meanwhile there are others who were not as fortunate to be born into a stable middle class family and struggle to feed their starving children.
+Meanwhile, there are others who were not as fortunate to be born into a stable middle-class family and struggle to feed their starving children.

 I heard someone say once that America is kind of like a fantasy or a dream.
 There is really no other place in the world like it.
 It’s no wonder so many people want to come here.
 And yet we have put a virtual fence of hate and intolerance around Lady Liberty and said “we are full, there is no room for you here”.

 I have always been under the impression that “the world” and it’s continued corruption would bring about the “end times”.
 However, more than anything I am convinced that it is not their disobedience that will bring about the end, but, like the Jews, it will be the Church.